SergioGraciaCorreia/VentApp-Online/README.md

 # 🛒 VentApp Online Project

 This is a Java project developed to manage sales and inventory.
-It includes features such as PDF invoice generation and connection to a MySQL database.
+It includes features such as:
+- **PDF invoice generation**.
+- **Connection to a MySQL database**.
+- **External API integration for real-time currency conversion**.

 ---